sseaman/skillVC/README.md

 }
 ```

-To do the actual variable replacement, pass a Map when rendering a card that has the key as the placeholder
+To do the actual variable replacement, pass a `map` when rendering a card that has the key as the placeholder
-('subject' in the above example) and the value you want to replace it with as the value in the map.
+('subject' in the above example) and the value you want to replace it with as the value in the `map`.

 SkillVC also supports Handlebars [helpers](http://handlebarsjs.com/block_helpers.html) but allows for full object usage in
 place of just function support.
 This allows your helpers to have more state as well as be more easily externally
 configurable.

-Using the 'location' example above, you would create an object that implements Formatter (function format(value)) and register
+Using the 'date' example above, you would create an object that implements Formatter (function format(value)) and register
 it like so:
 ```
 var dateFormat = require('dateformat');